homanchou/xr/book/07-Event-Stream-and-State.md

 {event: "user_moved", payload: {user_id: "bob", position: [...], rotation: [...]}}
 {event: "user_left", payload: {user_id: "bob"}}
 ```
 These events should read like a story.
-They don't know about entities or components or state, (although there is a lot of data overlap).
-A room event can involve more than one entity, for example a user grabbing a thing.
-The room event is about the "what", and the entities_diff is more about the "how".  entities_diff events are focused on syncing state and therefore it's more difficult to read them and know the intent.
+The event name is always in the past tense.
+It's something that happened.
+The room events describe "what" happened and don't focus don't know about entities or components or state, (although there is a lot of data overlap).
+A room event can involve more than one entity, for example a user grabbing a thing, which can potentially influence multiple entities being updated in the state.
+The room event is about the "what", and the entities_diff is more about the "how".

+entities_diff events must be completely deterministic based off of the room event.
+It cannot randomly create new data otherwise playback would change.  entities_diff events are focused on syncing state and therefore it's more difficult to read them to know the intent.
 Room events and entities_diff are related but decoupled such that we can retain the original room events yet change out the implementation of components in entities_diff that we decide to produce from the room events.

 ### Transformation Example